Guillerbr/Tupan/Readme.md

      get('/userinfo')

+## Roles ACL-RBAC accesscontrol lib module Accesscontrol

+     in /server/roles.js
+     We can configure the crud access level rules per user Admin user type has to control CRUD over system

+## Use 2fa TOTP token module Speakeasy
+     Use two-factor authentication for node.js.Speakeasy in Google Authenticator.
+     2FA in a Node.js API with time-based one-time passwords.

 ## Use Sendgrid Api email service
      Automated Email Sending Provider.
      Create your sendgrid account, customize your private API key.
      Add the you private key to the .env file at SENDGRID_API_KEY.

 ## Use E-mail token
      Use email verification token for password re-registration.